-Many documents have stated a commitment to respect human rights, among them the communication issued by the Commission following the Arab Spring34.
-In its first report on the GAMM, the Commission noted that the building of MPs depended on a better balance between thematic priorities; in particular, greater emphasis was necessary on 'legal migration, human rights and refugee protection'35.
+87. Many documents have stated a commitment to respect human rights, among them the communication issued by the Commission following the Arab Spring.
+In its first report on the Global Approach to Migration and Mobility, the Commission noted that the building of mobility partnerships depended on a better balance between thematic priorities; in particular, greater emphasis was necessary on "legal migration, human rights and refugee protection".
 When adopting the report, the Council reiterated these conclusions.

-We found that most of the audited projects did address human rights, directly or indirectly, in their objectives.
+88. We found that most of the audited projects did address human rights, directly or indirectly, in their objectives.
 Examples were the promotion of migrants' rights in Morocco and Algeria and the construction of migrant reception centres to international standards in the Ukrainian readmissions programme.
 In practice, however, to take the case of the Ukrainian reception centres, no training was envisaged to help the authorities operating the centres comply with international human rights standards.
-The treatment of migrants, asylum seekers and refugees in Ukraine has been repeatedly criticised by international organisations and civil society.
+The treatment of migrants,